manjeetdeswal/Local-Stream-Upnp---Http-Server-/README.md

 # Move the app to a permanent location
+   unzip LocalStream-Linux.zip -d LocalStream

+   # Move that folder to /opt/ (the standard location for manual installs)
-   sudo mv . /opt/LocalStream/
+   sudo mv LocalStream /opt/

-   # Make the files executable
+   # Make the core app and FFmpeg binaries executable
-   sudo chmod +x /opt/LocalStream/LocalStreamPC sudo chmod +x /opt/LocalStream/ffmpeg
+   sudo chmod +x /opt/LocalStream/LocalStreamPC sudo chmod +x /opt/LocalStream/ffmpeg sudo chmod +x /opt/LocalStream/ffprobe

-   # Install the icon to your Application Menu
+   # Copy the .desktop file to register the app and its icon in your launcher
    sudo cp /opt/LocalStream/LocalStream.desktop /usr/share/applications/
 ```